Last Updated: May 10, 2026

 When do Diphen patents expire, and what generic alternatives are available?

 The generic ingredient in DIPHEN is phenytoin sodium.
 There are twenty-one drug master file entries for this compound.
-Twenty-two suppliers are listed for this compound.
+Twenty-four suppliers are listed for this compound.
 Additional details are available on the phenytoin sodium profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Diphen